sherozshaikh/text_to_vector_embedding_pipeline/README.md

 ### Frequently Used Model Parent Links

-Here are some frequently used model parent links from HuggingFace:
+Here are some frequently used models from HuggingFace:

 - [Sentence Transformers](https://huggingface.co/sentence-transformers)
 - [OpenAI Community](https://huggingface.co/openai-community)